 Direct Action vs. Advocacy

-1. Direct action disrupts to demand attention.
+- Direct action disrupts the status quo to demand immediate attention.

 Protests: A Form of Activism